Do I have OCD? The nitty gritty details with no fluff.

 • Temperament

-Research suggests that people with OCD have a tendency to internalize stress, greater negative emotionality, and behavioral inhibition during childhood.
-People with OCD also tend to be highly sensitive, creative, and conscientious.
-Leading to greater perceived feelings of moral responsibility and more focus on negative possible outcomes.
+Research suggests that people with OCD have a tendency to internalize stress, lean toward greater negative emotionality, and experience behavioral inhibition during childhood.
+People with OCD also tend to be highly sensitive, creative, and conscientious, leading to greater feelings of moral responsibility and an increased focus on negative possible outcomes.

 • Genetics

 Genetic inheritance of OCD is at least in part related to having family members with the disorder.
-Research has found that individuals with a first-degree relative who has OCD are two times more likely to develop the disorder, while those who developed OCD in childhood are 10 times more likely to have the disorder.
+Research has found that individuals with a first-degree relative who has OCD are two times more likely to develop the disorder, while those who developed OCD during childhood are 10 times more likely to have a relative with the disorder.
 Dysfunction in the orbitofrontal cortex, striatum, anterior cingulate cortex, and thalamus has been indicated to play a role in symptom manifestation.
-People with OCD also have a larger amygdala than the average person without the disorder.
+People with OCD also have a larger-than-average amygdala.

 • Environment